sonatype/ossindex-maven/src/site/hugo/content/enforcer-rules/excludes.md

 Sometimes `BanVulnerableDependencies` may detect vulnerabilities which are not relevant.
 {{% /tag %}}

-In those cases *exclusions* can be configured to prevent from vulnerabilities from matching.
+In those cases *exclusions* can be configured to prevent vulnerabilities from matching.

 ## Exclude Specific Vulnerabilities